US to join New Zealand plan to fight online extremism | DW | 08.05.2021

 The global accord is an unprecedented agreement between governments and all the major tech companies on how to make the internet safer.

-"Countering the use of the internet by terrorists and violent extremists to radicalise and recruit is a significant priority for the United States," Psaki said in the statement.
+"Countering the use of the internet by terrorists and violent extremists to radicalize and recruit is a significant priority for the United States," Psaki said in the statement.

 "Joining the coalition of governments and companies that have endorsed the Christchurch Call to Action reinforces the need for collective action."

-Ardern said on Saturday the U.S. had been a "constructive, engaged partner on many Call-related issues since its launch" and the announcement was a "formalisation of that relationship and a commitment for us to work even more closely".
+Ardern said on Saturday the US had been a "constructive, engaged partner on many Call-related issues since its launch" and the announcement was a "formalization of that relationship and a commitment for us to work even more closely".

 The Call's work will be driven by the Global Internet Forum to Counter Terrorism (GIFCT) — set up by Facebook, Twitter, Google (YouTube) and Microsoft in 2017 — which will become an independent body tasked with preventing and responding to terrorist andviolent extremism online.

-It was initally signed at a Paris summit in May 2019 by 17 countries, the European Commission and eight online platforms.
+It was initially signed at a Paris summit in May 2019 by 17 countries, the European Commission and eight online platforms.

 Psaki insisted that any support for the initiative would not "violate the freedoms of speech and association protected by the First Amendment to the US Constitution."